simonecorsi/nxa/README.md

 ## Contributing

+Project is pretty simple and straight forward for what is my needs, but if you have any idea you're welcome!

-This projects uses [commitizen](https://github.com/commitizen/cz-cli) so be sure to use standard commit format or PR won't be accepted
+This projects uses [Conventional Commits](https://www.conventionalcommits.org/) so be sure to use standard commit format or PR won't be accepted

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)